Learning Fair Policies in Decentralized Cooperative Multi-Agent Reinforcement Learning: Formalization

 The exact choice of an SWF depends on the specific problem one wants to solve.
-Intuitively, a given fair SWF decides how the trade-off between equity and efficiency is controlled, and it selects among Pareto-optimal solutions the one with the best trade-off.
+Intuitively, \pw{a fair SWF trades off between equity and efficiency: optimizing a given fair SWF amounts to selecting} among Pareto-optimal solutions the one with the best trade-off.
 As we aim at designing a generic approach for fairness, we leave this choice unspecified.